Upper School Curriculum

 Community Living Skills

-The objective of this class, designed for IVth Form girls, is to investigate peer relationships and conflict resolution, develop leadership skills and honorable citizenship characteristics and build ‘team’ unity.
+The objective of this class is to investigate peer relationships and conflict resolution, develop leadership skills and honorable citizenship characteristics and build ‘team’ unity.
 Specific topics are explored through hands-on activities, lectures and group discussion.
 In addition, the students discuss social media and its communal effect and roles in individual and group friendships.
-Students become more aware of their roles in a community and learn the importance of using their voice to make Rumsey and the world a better place.

-This course for Vth Form girls teaches conflict resolution, communication and leadership skills.
-The students learn to encounter life with confidence preparing to be their best selves.
+This course teaches conflict resolution, communication and leadership skills.
+The students learn to encounter life with confidence, preparing to be their best selves.
 They explore ways to handle important relationships by communicating their feelings honestly.
 They develop skills to resolve conflict gracefully and effectively, while staying true to themselves.
-The girls participate in a safe, interactive classroom environment where role-playing, hands-on activities and journal writing are important aspects of class participation.
+Role-playing, hands-on activities and journal writing are important aspects of class participation.

-Boys’ Atlas provides Vth Form boys with a platform for discussion and education about many social issues faced every day.
+Boys’ Atlas provides boys with a platform for discussion and education about many social issues faced every day.
 They develop a strict set of rules to foster a safe, casual, inclusive environment where they can share thoughts and feelings while promoting fun and friendship.
-Topics covered include bullying, friendship, risk taking behavior, stress and the social pressure to be a ‘man.’
+Topics covered include bullying, friendship, risk-taking behavior, stress and the social pressure to be a ‘man.’
 Activities, games and discussion foster mutual trust.

 Goals and Overview